 Etsuko’s compassion for the career and older adults was apparent to her colleagues, supervisors and Stenberg instructors.
 Westminster House hired her as a casual employee before program completion.
 Ken, now Etsuko’s boss, said, “She treats residents, coworkers and volunteers with respect and dignity and maintains a positive attitude in the workplace.
 I often see her between programs sitting or kneeling beside a resident engaged in conversation.
 She needs very little guidance in this area because it comes so naturally.”

 Etsuko loves her new career.
 “We chat, do craft and arts and make calendars.
 We have lunch together, we have music, we have games,” she said with a confident smile and a sparkle in her eyes.
-Therapeutic Recreation fits perfectly with her zest for life, love for art and empathy for elders.
+A career in Therapeutic Recreation fits perfectly with her zest for life, love for art and empathy for elders.
 Every smile she puts on an elder’s face reminds her of her grandmother’s smile.

 For further information on Stenberg College’s Therapeutic Recreation program, fill out the form and a member of our advisory team will get in touch with your shortly.